fluxninja/aperture/sdks/aperture-js/README.md

   </a>
 </p>

-# Aperture JavaScript SDK
+# JavaScript SDK for FluxNinja Aperture

-The `aperture-js` SDK provides an easy way to integrate your javascript applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
+The `aperture-js` SDK provides an easy way to integrate your JavaScript applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.